Bosnia Trip Cost 2026: Daily Budget From EUR 45

 Comfort, about 160 to 200 euros a day.
 A boutique hotel, eating and drinking wherever you like without checking the price, private transfers instead of buses, and every activity on the list.
 You can spend more than this in Sarajevo if you try, but 200 a day already buys a genuinely plush trip by Bosnian standards.

-A note on where you are: Sarajevo and Mostar run around 30 to 40 percent pricier than the rest of the country for visitors, simply because that is where the tourists and the demand are.
+A note on where you are: Sarajevo and Mostar run around 30 to 40 percent pricier than the rest of the country for visitors, simply because that’s where the tourists and the demand are.
 Spend time in Trebinje, Jajce or the smaller towns and your daily spend drifts down without you doing anything.
+Our Bosnia cost index sets the four main bases side by side, category by category.

 Where the money actually goes: a night’s sleep